are cruiser bikes good for sidewalks and streets 4

 Sidewalks are primarily designed to accommodate pedestrians, and it’s crucial to prioritize their safety and comfort when riding a cruiser bike.

-When approaching pedestrians, it’s recommended to reduce your speed and give them ample space.
+When approaching pedestrians, reducing your speed and giving them ample space is recommended.
 Always yield the right of way to pedestrians, especially those with strollers, wheelchairs, or mobility impairments.
 Be attentive and respectful, and be prepared to slow down or stop if necessary.

 Using a bell or announcing your presence verbally can also help alert pedestrians to your presence, allowing them to move aside safely.